webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 #### 3.5.3 When to Include Headers

-**Include headers in:**
-- All source code files
-- Configuration files (where comments allowed)
-- Build scripts
-- SQL files
-- Shell scripts

-**May omit headers in:**
-- Generated files (note generation in header)
-- Very small files (< 10 lines)
-- Data files (JSON, CSV, etc.)
-- Binary files
+Include headers in all source code files, configuration files (where comments are allowed), build scripts, SQL files, and shell scripts.

+Omit headers in generated files (note generation in header), very small files (< 10 lines), data files (JSON, CSV, etc.), and binary files.

 ### 3.6 NOTICE File

 **When to include NOTICE:**

-Create a NOTICE file when:
-- Using third-party code with attribution requirements
-- Including code from other Apache projects
-- Required by dependencies
-- Consortium-specific attributions needed
+Create a NOTICE file when using third-party code with attribution requirements, including code from other Apache projects, when required by dependencies, or for consortium-specific attributions.

 **NOTICE File Format:**